dlinh-n/dlinh-n.github.io/index.md

 I am a PhD Candidate in Economics at NYU with 5+ years of experience across merger consulting (NERA) and tech (Amazon).

-My research blends econometric and industrial organization methods to study a wide range of empirical topics; including:
+My research blends micro-econometric and industrial organization methods to study a wide range of empirical topics; including:
 <ul>
   <li>eviction policy </li>
   <li>technology adoption</li>